rekha0suthar/eda-app/README.md

 # EDA (Exploratory Data Analysis) App

-A comprehensive data exploration dashboard built with React frontend and Django backend for analyzing FMCG retail data.
+A comprehensive data exploration dashboard built with a React frontend and Django backend for analyzing FMCG retail data.

 ## Features